Golf. The game of kings. Tiger Woods. Traditions. Etiquette. Rules. Dress codes. Handicaps. Scoring systems!

 Check out this amazing pitch mark repairer by Waddaplaya Golf.
 Easily the most fun and stylish one on the market.

 Looking after the greens and fairways of the course you play are your top duties as a golfer.
 Get one of these cheap little tools and use them whenever you make a dent on the greens and no one will ever hate you.
 Ever.

 Plastic or wood, that is the question.
 I never use wooden tees.
 I don't trust them and I seem to hit balls Out of Bounds with them.
 You need to play with both to make up your mind which you prefer.

 You'll need these on every tee to get the ball sitting perfectly ready for a great shot.
 These are really cheap but if you're stingy like me, you'll be spending half your round looking for abandoned tees on the course.
 Pride Golf Tees are the right height for all clubs.
 You'll be breaking a lot of these, so don't be shy in stocking up.
 Your playing partners will also love you if you have a few handy - because no one ever has tees!

 Use these for marking your golf ball.
-I suggest only using silver color coins.
+I suggest only using Waddaplaya golf ballmarkers as they are perfectly colored so you never lose them.
 Copper coins will go missing because they look like blemishes on the green.
 Believe me, I spent a few minutes as a beginner looking for my coin when I used coppers!